 State Environmental Planning Policy for Educational Establishments and Child Care Facilities

-The NSW Government has made changes to the planning system for the development of high-quality educational and child care facilities.
-The changes have been introduced through a new education-based State Environmental Planning Policy that commenced on 1 September 2017.
+The NSW Government made changes to the planning system for the development of high-quality educational and child care facilities.
+The changes were introduced through a new education-based State Environmental Planning Policy that commenced on 1 September 2017.

 A planning policy for early childhood education and care facilities

-The new planning policy will make it easier for new and existing child-care providers, schools, TAFEs and universities to build new facilities and improve existing ones by streamlining approval processes to save time and money and deliver greater consistency across NSW.
+The new planning policy has made it easier for new and existing child-care providers, schools, TAFEs and universities to build new facilities and improve existing ones by streamlining approval processes to save time and money and deliver greater consistency across NSW.